YoungJIn94/YoungJIn94.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper accepted to <a href="https://ieeexplore.ieee.org/abstract/document/10163790">IEEE Photonics Journal, to be published!</a>
+Our paper accepted to <a href="https://ieeexplore.ieee.org/abstract/document/10163790">IEEE Photonics Journal</a>